amazon-ion/ion-docs/docs.md

 [ANTLR grammar][3]

 This grammar formally covers the text Ion format.
+It is intended to aid in understanding and provide a machine readable description that is mostly complete and correct.
+It is not considered authoritative.

 ---